PrincessSkywalker/Projects/2/README.md

 ### Problem 2: Running Time Analysis (16 pts)

-Give an analysis of the Big-O running time for each of the following program fragments (provide a tight bound for the running time).
+Give an analysis of the Big-O running time for each of the following program fragments.
+Clarification: Specifying O(2^N) as an upper bound for the running time would be trivially true for all these examples, but not very informative.
+We are generally looking for as tight a bound as possible, i.e. big-Theta.

 ```
 int sum = 0;